 Group supervision involves a group of CHWs meeting together with a supervisor.
 Meetings usually include regular supervisory activities (collecting data, discussing problems, and continuing education) in a group rather than in an individual context.
-It has been implemented in many ways.
+Group supervision meetings can occur at health centers or in villages, and this approach has been implemented in many ways.

 In Mozambique, the international NGO World Relief pioneered the care group model as part of its Vurhonga Child Survival Project in Mozambique (1995-2003).
 A care group consists of 10 to 15 community-based health volunteers who regularly meet with a supervisor once or twice a month for training, supervision, and support.
 Care group volunteers, who visit with 10 to 15 of their neighbors every 2 to 4 weeks, provide peer support, develop a strong commitment to health activities, and find creative solutions to challenges by working together as a group.
 Care groups are the core element in an emerging model for organizing, training, supervising, and motivating volunteers in a cost-effective, sustainable manner.
-Care groups achieve broad, deep, and lasting community change.16-19 The Care group model highlights the motivational benefits of working in a team and its efficiency in terms of time and logistics.
+Care groups achieve broad, deep, and lasting community change.
+The Care group model highlights the motivational benefits of working in a team and its efficiency in terms of time and logistics.
 Groups are reported as a useful arena for problem solving, allowing for both peer support and technical guidance from a supervisor.

-Box 5.
-Supervision in the Nepal Female Community Health Volunteer (FCHV) Program
+Box 6.
+Supervision in the Nepal Female Community Health Volunteer (FCHV) Program support CHWs in identifying pregnant women, alerting FCHVs to problems, and delivering key health messages to their villages.

 The Nepal FCHV Program has been in existence since 1988.
 The number of FCHVs and their scope of work have gradually increased over this period after gaining global recognition for their outstanding contribution to achieving high levels of coverage of childhood vitamin A supplementation throughout the country.
-Community organizations, such as women's groups, support CHWs in identifying pregnant women, alerting FCHVs to problems, and delivering key health messages to their villages.
+Community organizations, such as women's groups,